 Office Manager/Grants Administrator

 Wayan Kaufman serves as Office Manager/Grants Administrator, overseeing grants management, communications, and special projects for the Foundation.

-She has over a decade of experience with Orange County nonprofits, both in staff and volunteer capacity, spanning arts, higher education, and food justice organizations.
+She has over 12 years of experience with Orange County nonprofits, both in staff and volunteer capacity, spanning arts, higher education, and food justice organizations.
 She holds a Bachelor of Arts in Politics from the University of California, Santa Cruz.